thefunkjunky/resonance-interview/README.md

 ## Concessions
 I am way over time due to switching challenges, so I had remove some features I normally would use.

-- Normally I would set up a remote state backend in S3 with DynamoDB state locking to prevent corruption by multiple users.
+- Normally I would set up a remote state backend in S3 with DynamoDB state locking in a separate directory to prevent corruption by multiple users.
 This creates a single source of truth safely stored on AWS, and allows for multiple users to collaborate.

 An interesting solution to the chicken-and-egg problem of setting up state backends in Terraform can be seen at